Materials-Consortia/OPTIMADE/optimade.rst

 In this case, the response to the initial query gives the value :val:`null` for the property.
 A list of one or more data URLs together with their respective partial data formats are given in the response.
 How this list is provided is response format-dependent.
-For the JSON response format, see the description of the :field:`partial_data_urls` field, nested under :field:`data` and then :field:`meta`, in the section `JSON Response Schema: Common Fields`_.
+For the JSON response format, see the description of the :field:`partial_data_links` field, nested under :field:`data` and then :field:`meta`, in the section `JSON Response Schema: Common Fields`_.

 The default partial data format is named "jsonlines" and is described in the Appendix `OPTIMADE JSON lines partial data format`_.
 An implementation SHOULD always include this format as one of alternative partial data formats provided for a property that has been omitted from the response to the initial query.